mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 }
 ```

 Here, we use `examples/secrets.yml` spec file.
-And, we also overwrite a couple of `hello` and `world` options -  `secret1`, `secret2`, and `secret3` parameters are set to specific secret paths.
-Please examine `universe/config.json` for more information about the `hello-world` package configuration.
+And, we also overwrite several `hello` and `world` options -  `secret1`, `secret2`, and `secret3` parameters are set to specific secret paths.
+Examine `universe/config.json` for more information about the `hello-world` package configuration.

 ## Verify Secrets

-You can use `dcos task exec` command to attach to the container that is running the task you want to examine.
+Use the `dcos task exec` command to attach to the container that is running the task you want to examine.

-Please note that tasks of the `hello` pod in our example are running inside a docker image (`ubuntu:14.04`).
+*Note*: The tasks of the `hello` pod in our example are running inside a docker image (`ubuntu:14.04`).

 Run the following command to attach to the same container that is running the first task of the `hello` pod, that is `hello-0-server` (task name is `server`):